 - Waverley Community Strategic Plan,

-- Waverley Local Strategic Planning Statement,
+Waverley Local Strategic Planning Statement,

-- Our Liveable Places Centres Strategy,
+Our Liveable Places Centres Strategy,

-- Waverley Local Housing Strategy, and
+Waverley Local Housing Strategy, and

+Other relevant server is religion and plane.

 - Other relevant council policies and plans.

 CHARACTER

 What is character?

 Local character considerations go beyond historic and built form considerations to include all elements that contribute to the look and feel of an area including the public domain, topography, vegetation, streetscape and activity types.